News 11 January 2019

 The mentorship will be an applied apprenticeship, working on Wild Longings and / or Uproot as best fits your practice, determined in collaboration with us – this could involve performance, design, foraging, cookery, flower arranging, playing a musical instrument etc. for the Wild Longings performance and/or teaching, editing, podcasting, design or gardening for the UpRoot workshops and community garden project.

 Helen and Leslie will share their experience as artistic directors, mentors and teachers specializing in artistic research.
 Check out the teaching, workshops and mentoring sections of the site if you’d like to know more about us.
+The mentee will be paid one thousand pounds.

-In the application please include…
+In the application please specify which location you are in (Norwich or London) and include…

 - Why you would like to engage with our project – the reasons why the issues are important to you and any relevant life or artistic experience.